jamesjsewell/dc_alumni_portal/README.md

 **files that need to be created by you**
 1. create a nav_links.js file and add the contents of nav_links.placeholder.js to it.
 Replace the values of the variables with the routes you would like the front-end to use.
 The routes should be prefixed with a / for example /grad-dashboard

-2. create a .env file ( . infront of the file makes it hidden ) copy the contents of the existing .env.default to file
+2. create a .env file ( . infront of the file makes it hidden ), copy the contents of the existing .env.default to it

 **explanation of the variables in .env.default**